 After every atrocity one can expect to hear the same predictable apologies: it never happened; the victim lies; the victim exaggerates; the victim brought it upon herself; and in any case it is time to forget the past and move on.
 The more powerful the perpetrator, the greater is his prerogative to name and define reality, and the more completely his arguments prevail.

 The perpetrator’s arguments prove irresistible when the bystander faces them in isolation.
 Without a supportive social environment, the bystander usually succumbs to the temptation to look the other way.
 This is true even when the victim is an idealized and valued member of society.
 Soldiers in every war, even those who have been regarded as heroes, complain bitterly that no one wants to know the real truth about war.
 When the victim is already devalued (a woman, a child), she may find that the most traumatic events of her life take place outside the realm of socially validated reality.
 Her experience becomes unspeakable.

 Asking a friend, partner, or parent to support you turns out to be a much bigger deal than you might think because of the burden of joining you in your pain and shame to stand with you.
-Herman goes on to say the answer lies in forming a responsive social alliance to counteract the automatic advantage that goes to abusers:
+Herman suggests the answer lies in forming a responsive social alliance to counteract the automatic advantage that goes to abusers:

-If you’ve been assaulted, abused, stalked, or experienced any of a number of bad things that can happen, you have not only been changed by the situation, but also by the response of those around you to that situation.
-Your best bet is to connect with hotlines and resource organizations specializing in what happened to you and take full advantage of their expertise.
-Family and friends can be your supplemental source of support.
+If you’ve been assaulted, abused, stalked, or experienced any of a number of bad things that can happen, you have not only been hurt by what happened, but hurt again by the response of those around you.
+The remedy is to connect with hotlines and resource organizations specializing in domestic violence, rape, and abuse and receive validation of your experience and knowledge about what to do next.
+Family and friends can be a supplemental source of support.
 They can’t be what you need on their own.

 When you are secure and in recovery, you can be one of those people that builds a movement for social change that supports people like you.